 - Pedals don’t have straps or baskets to keep feet in place and don’t support specialist shoes

-Aluminum and steel make up the majority of this sizable 112-pound bike.
+The aluminum and steel frame make up the majority of this sizable 112-pound bike.

 However, the AD6 is slightly larger than the top air bikes, at 50” by 26” by 51”, but as long as you have space, this just makes it more stable.

-The frictionless technology found in the AD6 makes it easier on the joints with it smooth resistance.
-There is no other resistance so the faster you pedal, the more resistance you will get.
+The frictionless technology found in the AD6 makes it easier on the joints with it progressive wind resistance.
+There is no other resistance so the faster you pedal, the more air resistance you will get, perfect for working the upper body and hitting your fitness goals.

-The large console is packed full of features, including the RevMeter RPM gauge which gives you a visual of how your interval training is going.
-And, six workout metrics are easily viewable simultaneously on the console.
+The large console on this Airdyne bike is packed full of features, including the RevMeter RPM gauge which gives you a visual of how your interval training is going.
+And, six workout metrics are easily viewable simultaneously on the console making this one of the best air bike products we reviewed.

 - 15-year warranty on the frame, 2 years for electronic parts